krivard/codalab-worksheets-wiki/Dev:-Set-Up-a-Development-Computer.md

     source venv/bin/activate
     ```

-If you need to bring the model and database in sync:
+To sync the model and database:

 ```
 python codalab/manage.py syncdb --migrate
 ```

 Note: If you experience database errors try deleting the database file (\codalab\codalab\dev_db.*) and run syncdb again (but if you create a new database, be sure to run `initialize.py` in the `scripts` folder in order to insert initial data required by the app).

+## Create an Azure Storage account

+In order to use CodaLab you will need to have a Windows Azure account.